deborabastos/42_libft/README.md

 # 42_libft
-My first project at École 42.
-The goal was to build my own C library, recoding some of the most important functions available on C Standard library among others very useful functions suggested by 42 tutors.
+The goal of this project is to build my own C library.
+In order to accomplish it,  I'll recode some of the most important functions available on C Standard library among other useful functions suggested by 42 staff.
 As course goes, new functions will be added to fullfill the need of my following projects.
+Any suggestions, please reach out to me!